|Student Help / FAQ|

 The collaboration tools -- Virtual Classroom and lightweight chat -- both require that your PC or Mac have Java installed.
 As of fall 2009, Blackboard requires at least version 1.6 of Java, so you might have Java but an old version.
 If you try to enter the virtual classroom from a computer without a current version of Java, the system offers to download a more recent version, but that download can fail for a variety of reasons (not least being that you don't have privileges to install it on most computers in labs on campus).

 If you have your own PC, you can get the latest version of Java -- more recent and better than the one Blackboard tries to install for you -- direct from Sun.
 Go to http://java.com and look for the current "JRE" or "Java Runtime Environment."
 If you are a Mac OS X user, you can download a usable version of Java using Software Update.

 I’ve lost my course menu.
 All I can see is the course home page.

 If you visit a Blackboard site and discover that nothing looks right -- that all you see is the announcements or the "home page" for the site -- then the main menu, has been minimized.
 Look in the far left margin of the browser window, for a small ">" icon.
 Click it to restore course menu to the left column.
-You can minimize the left menu by clicking the "‹" between the course menu and the page content, then reopen it as above.
-Blackboard remembers your setting, and uses it next time you log in.
+You can minimize the left menu by clicking the "<" between the course menu and the page content then reopening it as above.
+Blackboard remembers your setting and uses it next time you log in.

 Why aren’t all my courses listed in “My Courses?”